What Kind of Day Has It Been: Real-life connections

 While waiting with Bartlet in the Oval office for news on the missing pilot, Admiral Fitzwallace makes an observation on the presidential seal.
 The eagle on the seal holds an olive branch in its right talons and arrows in its left, and faces towards the olive branch.
 Yet when Congress declares war, he says, the eagle faces the arrows.
 This is an urban legend; though the design of the seal has changed over time, President Truman decided by Executive Order 9646, in 1945, that the eagle should always face right, towards the olive branch.

 President Bartlet's supposed ancestor Josiah Bartlett (written with two "t"s), of whom the president speaks during the town hall meeting, was in fact one of the signatories of the Declaration of Independence.
 He later also served as Chief Justice of the New Hampshire Supreme Court and as Governor of the state.

 The leg of actress Jorja Fox, playing Agent Gina Toscano, was accidentally run over during the final scene.
-She was rushed to the emergency room but was fine and came away with only bruises.
+She was rushed to hospital but was fine and came away with only bruises.
 According to Aaron Sorkin, Fox later apologized, saying it was her fault for missing her mark.